HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/model-implementation/intervention-templates.md

 new_parameter_value = original_parameter_value * (1 - baseline_intervention_value * (1 - value) )
 ```

 `subpop_groups:` An optional list of lists specifying which subsets of subpopulations in subpop should share parameter values; when parameters are drawn from a distribution or fit to data.
-See [`subpop_groups`](intervention-templates.md#interventions-settings-groups) section below for more details.&#x20;
+See [`subpop_groups`](intervention-templates.md#interventions-settings-groups) section below for more details ;

 ### StackedModifier

 Combine two or more modifiers into a scenario, so that they can easily be singled out to be run together without the other modifiers.
 If multiply modifiers act during the same time period in the same subpopulation, their effects are combined multiplicatively.
-Modifiers of different types (i.e. SinglePeriodModifier, MultiPeriodModifier, ModifierModifier, other StackedModifiers) can be combined.&#x20;
+Modifiers of different types (i.e. SinglePeriodModifier, MultiPeriodModifier, ModifierModifier, other StackedModifiers) can be combined ;

 #### Examples